webrecorder/browsertrix/docs/user-guide/archived-items.md

-# Intro to archived items
+# Intro to Archived Items

 Archived items consist of one or more WACZ files created by a crawl workflow, or uploaded to Browsertrix.
 They can be individually replayed, or combined with other archived items in a [collection](collections.md).
 The **Archived Items** page lists all items in the organization.